 For numerous skilled immigrants, the Canadian immigration Express Entry program is the best means to achieve this goal.
 Under this program, qualified applicants have a good chance of being offered permanent residency in Canada.

 Applications for Canadian Express Entry tend to proceed quickly, in fact, most are processed in 6 months.

 The Express Entry process isn’t simple, and there’s a lot of paperwork before you can achieve this goal.
 It’s important to become very familiar with the process beforehand, so you can maximize your chances of success.

 The Canada Express Entry system was established by the federal government in 2015.
 It allows skilled workers the opportunity for permanent residency in Canada.

 Potential immigrants apply to the program online through one of 3 possible federal programs, and in some cases also the Provincial Nominee Programs.

-Not everyone fits the Express Entry Canada requirements.
-In order to apply, you must match the criteria for one of these programs.
-Check your Canada Express Entry eligibility in the below descriptions.
+Not everyone fits the Canadian Express Entry requirements.
+In order to apply, you must match the criteria for one of these programs:

 1. The Federal Skilled Worker Class (FSW)

 The Federal Skilled Worker Program is intended for skilled workers all over the world who want to immigrate to Canada.
 You must show that you have the funds to live in Canada until you get established.
 There’s also a minimum points requirement you have to meet to be eligible for this class.